SummerIsTooWarm/Cataclysm-TLG/doc/CONTRIBUTING.md

 At this time, we are not accepting contributions from the general public.
 If you would like to take on a specific project, please contact worm girl via discord or github.

-Contributing to Cataclysm: The Last Generation is easy — simply [fork](https://github.com/Cataclysm-TLG/Cataclysm-TLG/fork) the repisitory here on GitHub, make your changes, and then send us a pull request.
+Contributing to Cataclysm: The Last Generation is easy — simply [fork](https://github.com/Cataclysm-TLG/Cataclysm-TLG/fork) the repository here on GitHub, make your changes, and then send us a pull request.

 There are a couple of guidelines we suggest sticking to (see [#Example Workflow](#example-workflow)):